 Rand Fishkin recommends creating “10X” Content – content that is 10 times better than the best result that can currently be found in the search results for a given keyword phrase or topic.

 The days are gone when you could write up a short article and expect to see a spike in traffic.
-Optimal blog length is now 1,600 words.
+The optimal blog length is now over 1,600 words.
 The average web page that ranks on the first page of Google has over 2,000 words of content, according to Quicksprout.

 If you want to create viral content, aim to publish posts that are longer than 1,500 words, says Brian Dean.
 If a post is greater than 1,500 words, on average it receives 68.1% more tweets and 22.6% more Facebook likes than a post that is under 1,500 words.

-Update: Neil Patel now recommends creating evergreen blog posts of 3000+ words and show you how to go about doing that in his post here.
+Neil Patel recommends creating evergreen blog posts of 3000+ words and shows you how to go about doing that in his post here.

 According to PostBeyond, without quantity, you won’t be able to create a constant flow of content in your streams that attracts the right audience.
 If you want to understand how the balance of quality versus quantity works in more detail, check out this post on Hubspot.